Web services FAQ

 Since different Moodle sites can extend or restrict the API, and the API will evolve over time, the best way to see the exact API for a particular Moodle site is to look at the automatically generated documentation.

-- enable web service, create a service and add all existing Moodle functions to it.
-You can get help from this guide.
+- Connect as admin, enable web service, create a service and add some Moodle functions to it.
+Also see How_to_create_and_enable_a_web_service.

-- connect as non admin, and access the service documentation on your security page.
+- connect as non admin, and access the service documentation on your security keys page.